Alfresco/docs-alfresco/insight-engine/1.1/config/index.md

   * Tracking tier: Two Solr instances periodically query repositories to detect new transactions, fetch new content, and build local indexes.
 Tracking is done through the Solr load balancer, which analyses the load and distributes it across the repositories.
   * Search tier: Four repository instances query two Solr instances on demand through the Solr load balancer.

-To implement this setup, see [Clustering for high throughput LINK LINK](https://docs.alfresco.com/6.1/tasks/install-config-alf.html).
+To implement this setup, see [Install and configure Content Services nodes]({% link content-services/6.1/admin/cluster.md %}#install-and-configure-content-services-nodes).